LenShustek/readtape/README.txt

 format.
 The compression is about 10:1, and it speeds up decoding by about 2x.

-We so far support 7-track or 9-track tapes with NRZI or PE encodings.
+We so far support 7-track NRZI, and 9-track NRZI, PE, and GCR formats.
-The 9-track 6250 BPI GCR format is partially implemented.

 *** The files in this repository